 Coyotes help to keep the balance of nature in order.
 Education is the solution to our coexistence.

-Coyotes contribute many beneficial aspects to our ecosystem as they are helpful to farmers, ranchers, gardeners and home owners.
+Coyotes contribute many beneficial aspects to our ecosystem as they are helpful to farmers, ranchers, gardeners, and homeowners (read over here to know where to buy and sell homes at the best price).
 Coyotes kill destructive, vegetation eating rodents as they are 80% of a coyotes diet.
-Natural rodent control is always preferable to man made poisons and inhumane traps.
+Natural rodent control is always preferable to man-made poisons and inhumane traps.
 Coyotes also eat insects and have saved many farms from insect invasions.

 If you do not mind sharing your space with coyotes, enjoy observing them with binoculars when they visit.
 They are intelligent, adaptable creatures with many interesting habits.
 Perhaps at some point in time, we can all learn to live in harmony with coyotes and other creatures that, like us, just want to find a safe place to raise their young.